Thrush in pregnancy

 Should I call my midwife?

-• Wear cotton underwear and loose clothes to keep the area cool.
+• wear comfortable cotton underwear and loose clothing

 Thrush and your baby